javascript-tutorial/en.javascript.info/1-js/11-async/02-promise-basics/article.md

 ### finally

+Just like there's a finally clause in a regular `try {...} catch {...}`, there's `finally` in promises.

-The call `.finally(f)` is similar to `.then(f, f)`, it always runs when the promise is settled: be it resolve or reject.
+The call `.finally(f)` is similar to `.then(f, f)` in the sense that it always runs when the promise is settled: be it resolve or reject.

-The idea is that we can perform cleanup in it, e.g. stop our loading indicators in `finally`, as they are not needed any more, like this:
+It is a good handler to perform cleanup, e.g. to stop our loading indicators in `finally`, as they are not needed any more, no matter what the outcome is.

+Like this:

 ```js
 new Promise((resolve, reject) => {